SmileiPIC/Smilei/doc/Sphinx/optimization_flags.rst

 * ``-ip``: interprocedural optimizations for single-file compilation.
 This flag is important for function inline in a single C++ file.
 This option is not by default in the makefile but is available in many machine files.

 * ``-ipo``: Interprocedural optimization, a step that examines function calls between files when the program is linked.
 This flag must be used to compile and when linking.
 Compile times are very long with this flag, however depending on the application there may be appreciable performance improvements when combined with the -O* flags.
-This flag is not by default in the makefile and is rarely used due to long compilation time.Use this flag for production runs if you do not plan to often recompile.
+This flag is not by default in the makefile and is rarely used due to long compilation time.
+Use this flag for production runs if you do not plan to often recompile.

 * ``-inline-factor=1000``: Specifies the percentage multiplier that should be applied to all inlining options that define upper limits.